 When historians, military analysts, and scientists talk about casualties in this range, they’re not talking about a couple of broken bones and some bruises.
 They’re talking about deep charring burns all the way down to the bone, along with second-degree burns all over the body.
 Clothes would suddenly ignite and fuse to the melted skin underneath.
 There are verified accounts of bodies being melted to their bicycles, and people who were alive but whose skin was sliding off their bodies like cheese off a hot pizza.
 Many people died in Nagasaki after jumping off bridges into the river to seek relief from their burns, only to be boiled alive in the super-heated water.

 Blindness was another effect, albeit a somewhat minor one compared to others.
 The flash of a nuclear blast, should one be unfortunate enough to be looking in its direction, instantly burns retinas causing total short-term and often partial to total long-term blindness.
 Speaking of eyes, and this is a really gruesome one, for those underground in bomb shelters or inside other reinforced structures who managed to escape the blinding flash and heat, as the shockwave passes, the air pressure drops quickly and drastically as the air is pushed away from the center of the blast.
 After this, air gets sucked back toward the explosion to fuel the gigantic fireball, drastically raising the air pressure back to where it was.
-These sudden pressure changes caused people’s eyes to pop out of their heads and dangle at their cheeks with only some blood vessels and optic nerves keeping them attached.
+These sudden pressure changes caused people’s eyes to pop out of their heads with only a few blood vessels and optic nerves keeping them attached.
 Eardrums ruptured as well causing deafness and extreme pain and bleeding.

 Intense heat, crushing shockwaves, sudden pressure drops, blinding flash, radiation.
 Even those beyond the blast radius received lethal radiation doses that resulted in death in the weeks and months following detonation.